SEBASBELMOS/workshop-001/README.md

         poetry install
         ```
         In case of error with the .lock file, just execute _poetry lock_ to fix it.

+5. **PostgreSQL Database**
+    - Install PostgreSQL with this [link here](https://www.postgresql.org/download/)
+    - Open a terminal and execute this command, If the **postgres** user has a password, you will be prompted to enter it:
+        ´´´bash
+        psql -U postgres
+        ```
+    - Create a new database with this command:
+        ´´´bash
+        CREATE DATABASE my_database_name;
+        ```
+    - This is the information you need to add to the _.env_ file in the next step.

+6. **Enviromental variables**
+    >Realise this in VS Code.

+    To establish a connection with the database, we use a module called _connection.py_.
+This Python script retrieves a file containing our environment variables.
+Here’s how to create it:
+    1. Inside the cloned repository, create a new directory named *env/*.
+    2. Within that directory, create a file called *.env*.
+    3. In the *.env file*, define the following six environment variables (without double quotes around values):
+        ```python
+        PG_HOST = #host address, e.g. localhost or 127.0.0.1
+        PG_PORT = #PostgreSQL port, e.g. 5432

+        PG_USER = #your PostgreSQL user
+        PG_PASSWORD = #your user password

+        PG_DRIVER = postgresql+psycopg2
+        PG_DATABASE = #your database name, e.g. postgres
+        ```
 ---

 ## Workflow

 The Jupyter Notebook (01_raw-data.ipynb) contains the following sections: